 Traveling can be an involved and exhausting undertaking, but staying comfortable on long plane rides and packed buses can help make the experience a little more bearable.
-Travel pants are a great place to start: Many of today’s leading designs are stretchy, breathable, quick to dry, and versatile enough to pull double duty around town or outdoors.
-In ranking our favorites, we also prioritized designs with good long-term durability and practical pocket layouts for securely stashing the essentials while on the move.
+Travel pants can be a key part of this equation.
+Many of today’s leading designs are stretchy, breathable, quick to dry, and versatile enough to pull double duty around town or outdoors.
+In ranking our favorites, we also prioritized designs with good long-term durability and practical pocket layouts for securely stashing your essentials while on the move.
 From modern joggers to storage-equipped leggings and sleek ankle-length designs, we break down our favorite women’s travel pants of 2024.
 For more background information, see our comparison table and buying advice below the picks.

 Our Team’s Women’s Travel Pant Picks